 Nobody likes to find a rodent of any kind in their home, but it is especially distressing to find a mouse or a rat.
 While many people might associate the two as being alike, there is a distinct difference between rats and mice.
-Understanding what differences there are between rats and mice can help you determine which one you have living in your home and what pest control service to call.
+Understanding what differences there are between rats and mice can help you determine which one you have living in your home and what mice exterminator Toronto service to call.

 In truth, the word rat and mouse are broad descriptions.
 There are several rodents people refer to as rats and mice even if they are not closely related at all.
 For instance, the word mouse may define deer mice, dormice, field mice, or even house mice.
 The world rat, on the other hand, can describe Norway rats, wood rats, pack rats, black rats, and several other rodents that typically fall into the rat category.
 However, none of the mentioned rats or mice are as closely related as you might think.
 There are distinct differences between each type of rat mention, as well as each type of mouse mentioned.
 There are also distinct differences between rats and mice.
 Commonly, when people see rats and mice in their home, they are usually house mice, field mice, Norway rats, roof rats, and black rats.
 Most commonly you can see mice during the winter month in your shed.
 You can learn on how to keep mice out of shed by reading this article.
 Still, to many people who fall victim to an invasion of rodents and the flees they can carry with them, all they see is the rodent rather than the difference between rats and mice.
 There is a lot of confusion as to what differences exist between rats and mice.
 Unfortunately, that confusion can make it hard to know how best to control the problem, so identifying the differences is important.

 Differences in Physical Appearance